cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 ## Don't be taller than necessary

-If you recall, in `viewDidLoad` you set the widget's `perferredContentSize` property.
+If you recall, in `viewDidLoad` you set the widget's `preferredContentSize` property.
 At anytime you can change the size and Notification Center will expand or contract the widget!
 This can be useful for having a "Show All" button like Apple does with the Stocks widget.

 For the purpose of this widget you will determine how many countdown timers are configured and change the widget size to show at most three.
 Each row of the table view is 50 points high, so some simple math will do.